DenizenScript/Denizen-For-Bukkit-Docs/source/docs/basics-of-scripting/memory-flags-and-definitions.rst

 **Figure 2.6.4** The expected results when narrating the definition and flag from :ref:`Figure 2.6.3 <figure2_6_3>`

-Notice how the definition is invalid (and returns a null value), while the flag returns a number.
-If you break a sand block again, the definition will remain invalid while the flag will still return a number.
+Notice how the definition is invalid (and returns a null value), while the flag returns a sentence.
+If you break a sand block again, the definition will remain invalid while the flag will still return a sentence.
 Now why is that?

-Remember that definitions are synonymous to *local, temporary variables*.
+Remember that definitions are synonymous to local, temporary variables.
 They exist only in the script they're in.
 Flags are not affected by this limitation.
 You can get the value of a flag, even after a script has finished running.
+This is why flags are comparable to *global, permanent variables*.
 Useful, isn't it?

-Of course, you can do a bit more with flags than you can with definitions.

 2B.
 Math With Flags
 ~~~~~~~~~~~~~~~~~~~